sparkflows/sparkflows-docs/docs/tutorials/facts-dataset.rst

 Creating Fact Dataset
 ------------------------

 In this tutorial we would create a dataset over facts data.
+Creating a Dataset allows us to define it once and use it various workflows.

 The steps involved in creating a dataset are: